openSUSE/openSUSE-release-tools/README.md

 You can access your testing OBS instance at `http://0.0.0.0:3000` and log in using "Admin" as username and "opensuse" as password.
 To prevent the data being removed while you are inspecting the OBS instance, you can put a call to the `breakpoint()` function.

-Finall, is you miss anything for debugging, you can use `zypper` to install it.
+Finally, if you miss anything for debugging, you can use `zypper` to install it.